ape-escape2/ape-escape2.github.io/job.page.md

 #df_all
 ```

-Safe it all to an CSV file
+Save it all to an CSV file
 ```python
 df_all.to_csv('04_job_listings.csv', index = False)
 ```